-We set out to investigate the comprehension of adversative, causal and temporal connectives in primary school children (aged 8-10) and adults.
-We asked children to read two linked utterances with a missing connector and select the correct connector between two given choices.
-Our results showed that adults and highachieving 5th graders had similar scores and outperformed 3rd graders and Lowachieving 5th graders in overall scores, and each connective type score (adversative, causal, and temporal).
-All child groups showed the highest performance in adversative connectives and lowest performance in temporal connectives.
+We set out to investigate the comprehension of adversative, causal and temporal connectives in primary school children (aged 8-10 years) and adults.
+We asked children to read two linked utterances with a missing connective and select the correct connective between two given choices.
+Our results showed that adults and high-achieving (HA) 5th graders had similar scores; they outperformed 3rd graders and low-achieving (LA) 5th graders in overall scores and each connective type score (adversative, causal, and temporal).
+All child groups showed the highest performance in adversative connectives and the lowest performance in temporal connectives.
 Adults performed similarly for all connective types.
-For the performances of connectives within the same connective type, all groups (including the adult group) performed better in temporal connective sonrasında (after that) than in öncesinde (before that).
-3rd graders and HA 5th graders performed better in the causal connective çünkü (because) than in the causal connective bu yüzden (therefore).
-Finally, all groups performed better in utterances with subject-referring than with object-referring pronouns, which suggested that null pronouns referring to objects posed a higher challenge.
-This finding suggested that the pattern of linking null pronouns to subject antecedents more (Şen, 2019; Turan, 1995) might also create a tendency for Turkish readers to interpret null pronouns initially as subject anaphora.
+For the performances of different temporal connectives, all groups (including the adult group) performed better with temporal connective sonrasında (after that) than with temporal connective öncesinde (before that).
+Finally, all groups performed better in utterances with subject-referring null pronouns than with object-referring null pronouns, which suggested that null pronouns referring to objects posed a higher challenge.
+This finding suggested that the pattern of linking null pronouns to subject antecedents more (Sen, 2019; Turan, 1995) might also create a tendency for Turkish readers to interpret null pronouns initially as subject anaphors.

-First striking result of the study was the adult-like performance of HA 5th Graders.
+The first striking result of the study was the adult-like performance of HA 5th graders.
 Unlike the study of Cain and Nash (2011), 5th graders did not significantly differ from adults in overall connective scores.
-First possible reason is the shallow orthography of Turkish leading to good proficiency in reading at the end of the first formal school year (e.g. Öney and Durgunoğlu, 1997; Öney and Durgunoğlu, 1999).
-Without the challenges of a deep orthographical language, Turkish children might have improved their overall reading skills, increasing their discursive awareness such as cohesion and coherence, which might in turn help them reach adult-like performances in using connectives earlier than reported for other languages.
+One possible reason is the shallow orthography of Turkish leading to good proficiency in reading at the end of the first formal school year (e.g. Öney and Durgunoğlu, 1997; Öney and Durgunoğlu, 1999).
+Without the challenges of a deep orthographical language, Turkish children might have improved their overall reading skills along with their discursive awareness (e.g. cohesion and coherence), which then might have helped them to reach adult-like performances in using connectives earlier than reported for other languages.
 The 3rd graders in the study also showed high performances, even though the overall performance of all 3rd graders was not yet adult-like.

-Despite using a standard test for both 5th grade groups, the significant difference between their scores is an interesting finding.
-The teachers of the middle-school defined 5th grade classrooms as either high-achievers or low-achievers by considering overall academic performances.
+Despite using a standard test for both 5^{th} grader groups, the significant difference between their scores is an interesting finding.
+The teachers of the middle-school defined 5^{th} grade classrooms as either high-achievers or lowachievers by considering overall academic performances.
 Perhaps, the slower acquisition of native language and reading skills, such as connective use, might also interfere with overall academic success (also see Im-Bolter, Yaghoub Zadeh, & Ling 2013).
 The relationships among academic performance, native language proficiency, and connective acquisition should be further investigated in future studies.

-Another possibility for the different results from the Cain and Nash's study might be the test design.
+Another possibility for the different findings between this study and Cain and Nash's study might be the test design.
 Cain and Nash (2011) used three options and a cloze test format.
 Such designs might have exerted an additional cognitive load especially for younger learners (e.g. 3rd graders).
-As Ercikan and Julian (2010) argued that alternative choice tests with 2 options would be reliable in long tests, the test of this study was highly reliable for 3rd graders (Cronbach's Alpha: 0,865).
+Just as Ercikan and Julian (2010) argued that alternative choice tests with 2 options would be reliable in long tests, the test in this study was highly reliable for 3rd graders (Cronbach's Alpha: 0,865).
 As LA 5th graders (average age: 10.74) failed to show adult-like performance, it can be suggested that cognitive maturation is not the sole factor in connective acquisition.
-Not only were LA 5th graders similar to 3rd graders in overall connective test scores, they also failed to outperform 3rd graders in any of the connective types.
+Not only were LA 5th graders similar to 3rd graders in overall connective test scores, but they also failed to outperform 3rd graders in any of the connective types.